Upper large deviations for the maximal flow through a domain of $\bolds{\mathbb{R}^d}$ in first passage percolation: First definitions and main result

 This is the amount of fluid that crosses $C$ from $F_1$ to $F_2$ if the fluid respects the stream $(g,o)$.
-The maximal flow through $C$ from $F_1$ to $F_2$ is the supremum of this quantity over all possible choices of streams
+The two definitions are equivalent since the stream satisfies the node law at each vertex of $C\setminus(F_1 \cup F_2)$.
+The maximal flow through $C$ from $F_1$ to $F_2$ is the supremum of this quantity over all possible choices of streams,

-We recall that we consider an open bounded connected subset $\O$ of $\RR^d$ whose boundary $\G$ is piecewise of class $\C^1$, and two disjoint open subsets $\G^1$ and $\G^2$ of $\G$.
+We recall that we consider an open bounded connected subset $\Omega$ of $\RR^d$ whose boundary $\G$ is piecewise of class $\C^1$ and two disjoint open subsets $\G^1$ and $\G^2$ of~$\G$.
 We denote by

-the maximal flow from $\G^1_n$ to $\G^2_n$ in $\O_n$.
-We will investigate the asymptotic behaviour of $\phi_n/n^{d-1}$ when $n$ goes to infinity.
-More precisely, we will show that the upper large deviations of $\phi_n$ above a certain constant $\widetilde{\phi_{\O}}$ are of volume order.
-The description of $\widetilde{\phi_{\O}}$ will be given in section \ref{chapitre7deflimite}.
-Here we state the precise theorem:

-\begin{thm} We suppose that $d(\G^1, \G^2)>0$.
-If the law $\Lambda$ of the capacity of an edge admits an exponential moment:
+the maximal flow from $\G^1_n$ to $\G^2_n$ in $\Omega_n$.
+We will investigate the asymptotic behavior of $\phi_n/n^{d-1}$ when $n$ goes to infinity.
+More precisely, we will show that the upper large deviations of $\phi_n$ above a certain constant $\widetilde{\phi}_{\Omega}$ are of volume order.
+Here we state the precise theorem. \begin{theorem} We suppose that $d(\G^1, \G^2)>0$, where $d$ is the Euclidean distance between these two subsets of $\RR^d$.
+If the law $\Lambda$ of the capacity of an edge admits an exponential moment,

-then there exists a finite constant $\widetilde{\phi_{\O}}$ such that for all $\lambda >\widetilde{\phi_{\O}}$,
+then there exists a finite constant $\widetilde{\phi}_{\Omega}$ such that for all $\lambda>\widetilde{\phi} _{\Omega}$,